 Auberry is a very small town located in the state of California.
 With a population of 3,238 people and two constituent neighborhoods, Auberry is the 609th largest community in California.

 Housing costs in Auberry are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some towns, Auberry isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Auberry are a mix of both white- and blue-collar jobs.
-Overall, Auberry is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Auberry who work in management occupations (10.91%), teaching (10.68%), and healthcare (10.56%).
+Overall, Auberry is a town of professionals, service providers, and construction workers and builders.
+There are especially a lot of people living in Auberry who work in healthcare (14.36%), office and administrative support (9.69%), and sales jobs (7.61%).

-Auberry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Auberry doesn't have a public transportation system that people use for their commute.

-The per capita income in Auberry in 2010 was $23,492, which is middle income relative to California and the nation.
-This equates to an annual income of $93,968 for a family of four.
+The per capita income in Auberry in 2018 was $30,437, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $121,748 for a family of four.
 However, Auberry contains both very wealthy and poor people as well.

-Auberry is an extremely ethnically-diverse town.
+Auberry is a somewhat ethnically-diverse town.
 The people who call Auberry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auberry residents report their race to be White, followed by Asian.
 Auberry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.85% of the town’s residents.
-Important ancestries of people in Auberry include Irish, English, European, and Scots-Irish.
+People of Hispanic or Latino origin account for 15.33% of the town’s residents.
+Important ancestries of people in Auberry include Irish, German, English, Italian, and Austrian.

 The most common language spoken in Auberry is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Italian and Polish.